-Legally, a federal judge in South Carolina has ruled, correctly in our view, that when Administrator Hruby's predecessor shifted policy from a single pit production site to two, she violated the National Environmental Policy Act (NEPA).
+Legally, last year a federal judge in South Carolina ruled, correctly in our view, that when Administrator Hruby's predecessor shifted policy from a single pit production site to two, she violated the National Environmental Policy Act (NEPA).
 Under the two-site paradigm, this procedural mistake cannot be corrected without damaging either NEPA on the one hand, or preparations for pit production at SRS on the other.
+NNSA demanded the former, and got it.

-It can be cured by a decision to produce pits at SRS alone, apart from a de minimis number of pits produced at Los Alamos National Laboratory (LANL) for technology preservation, development, and training purposes.
+It could have been fully cured by a decision to produce pits at SRS alone, apart from a de minimis number of pits produced at Los Alamos National Laboratory (LANL) for technology preservation, development, and training purposes.

-Defendants are trying to prevent NEPA from realizing its statutory purpose, namely to decrease environmental impacts and fiscal waste.
-Plaintiffs are trying to drive all pit production to a politically-favored location and to cripple NNSA's ability to make pits, which will necessarily create a need for two pit factories with more than twice the environmental impact of one, accomplishing nothing.
+Defendants are [were] trying to prevent NEPA from realizing its statutory purpose, namely to decrease environmental impacts and fiscal waste.
+Plaintiffs are [were] trying to drive all pit production to a politically-favored location, i.e. LANL, and to thereby cripple NNSA's ability to make pits -- which necessarily creates a need for two pit factories, with more than twice the environmental impact of one, accomplishing nothing.

-There is no comparative environmental impact analysis of pit production at LANL, contrary to NEPA.
-There is such an analysis for pit production at SRS, provided SRS is the sole production location.
+Meanwhile, there is no comparative environmental impact analysis of pit production at LANL, contrary to NEPA.
+(What analysis there is assumed the existence and operation of a major new plutonium facility at LANL which was never built and which cannot be built for geotechnical reasons.)
+There is such a comparative analysis for pit production at SRS, provided SRS were the sole production location.